csswizardry/csswizardry.github.com/workshops.md

 * how to trick the browser into downloading things ahead of time;
 * how to detect and troubleshoot performance issues;
 * how to measure performance successes;
-* how to prepare for the performance landscape of tomorrow.
+* how to prepare for the performance landscape of tomorrow;
+* and much, much more.

+The amount of content in this workshop cannot be overstated, so expect intense and very full days.

 <blockquote class="pull-quote" id="quote:parallax">
   <p>We hired Harry to provide performance consultancy on a high